 Now many had to leave property, houses and homes to start building a new future again.
 The fact that the family had lost their father just six months before the outbreak of war naturally made things more difficult.
-Many of the families of German heritage in Viborg ended up in Helsinki, including Elga's family and closest relatives.
+Many of the families of German heritage in Vyborg ended up in Helsinki, including Elga's family and closest relatives.

 Now many in the family are without assets.
 Olga starts working as a curtain sewer, little sister Nelly continues her schooling.
 Olga's half-sisters work as a piano teacher, hairdresser and conservator's assistant at Nationalmuseum.
-When Tienhaara, among others, was derelict to the Soviet Union under the terms of peace after the Winter War in March 1940, Finnish soldiers filled the trucks with valuable goods from the abandoned houses.
+When Tienhaara, among others, was conceded to the Soviet Union under the terms of peace after the Winter War in March 1940, Finnish soldiers filled the trucks with valuable goods from the abandoned houses.
 In a warehouse in Helsinki, Olga found her Singer sewing machine that she regains.
 This was used for her home work as a curtain sewer.